 - Have an AML policy that covers all businesses and customers of LOM

 - Designate a person responsible for compliance with LOM’s AML policy

-- Have procedures that require the collection of information in order to verify and identify each new customer, individuals and businesses
+- Have procedures that require the collection of information in order to verify and identify each new customer

 - Only accept clients whose identity is established by conducting due diligence appropriate to the risk profile of the client

 - Monitor customers’ activity on an on going basis, as appropriate to the risk profile